macblok/monitoring-and-troubleshooting/Homework/homework.md

 2. **MBean Server**: This is a container for MBeans.
 It acts as a registry for all MBeans in the system and provides management and monitoring capabilities through those MBeans.

-3. **JMX Agent**: Comprising of the MBean server and a set of services for handling MBeans, this agent can communicate with remote management applications.
+3. **JMX Agent**: Consisting of the MBean server and a set of services for handling MBeans, this agent can communicate with remote management applications.

 4. **Notifications**: This feature allows MBeans to notify listeners of specific events (like state changes or specific conditions being met).
 For example, an MBean can notify other components if an error occurs or a threshold is surpassed.